cowsay - Man Page

 Description

-Cowsay generates an ASCII picture of a cow saying something provided by the user.
-If run with no arguments, it accepts standard input, word-wraps the message given at about 40 columns, and prints the cow saying the given message on standard output.
+cowsay generates an ASCII-art picture of a cow saying something provided by the user.
+If run with no non-option arguments, it reads from standard input, word-wraps the given message at about 40 columns, and prints the cow saying the given message on standard output.

 To aid in the use of arbitrary messages with arbitrary whitespace, use the -n option.
 If it is specified, the given message will not be word-wrapped.
 This is possibly useful if you want to make the cow think or speak in figlet(6).
 If -n is specified, there must not be any command line arguments left after all the switches have been processed.